danielyaa5/react-contextulize/README.md

 First, import the `ContextMenu` into your project with `import ContextMenu from 'react-contextulize'`.
-Now you can use the the ContextMenu component in JSX like so `<ContextMenu />`, but your going to want to add props to configure your menu.
+Now you can use the the ContextMenu component in JSX like so `<ContextMenu />`, but you're going to want to add props to configure your menu.

 ###Props